GooTechnologies/learn/tutorials/create/simple-ad/index.md

 ## Add a thumbnail

-Before we make this into an ad, it is recommended to set a thumbnail for the ad, which will be shown to the user while the ad is loading.
+Before we make this into an ad, it is recommended to set a thumbnail for it, which will be shown to the user while the ad is loading.

 Click on the top node in the hierarchy, which has the scene title.
 Open the scene panel to the left.
 Click "take screenshot" if you want to take a screenshot and set it as thumbnail.
 Or upload a custom image.
 The thumbnail should be the same size as your ad unit size.
 In our case, 300x250.